 For cheaper dried mangoes you can buy some at the Taboan Public Market.

-Chicharon are crispy fried pork that are favourites for snacks and some beer time.
+Chicharon is crispy fried pork that is favorites for snacks and some beer time.
 They are like the Vigan Bagnet but fried and dried.

 Where to Find the Best Chicharon